Skip to content

 result = db.query2(sql, sql_params=sql_params, dict_output=True)

-Internally, query2(...) uses DFF.SQL(...) to construct SQL statements and supports building complex dynamic SQL statements.
+query2(...) internally uses DFF.SQL(...) to construct SQL statements and supports constructing complex dynamic SQL statements.

 For example, WHERE IN (...) with an uncertain number of values, or INSERT INTO ...
-VALUES ... for batch inserting data.
+VALUES ... for batch data insertion.

-For more details, please refer to Script Development / SQL Construction DFF.SQL
+For more details, refer to Script Development / SQL Construction DFF.SQL

 .write_point(...)